Dividend Value Builder Newsletter

 by

 I see 3 main types of investors today; each with their own characteristics and results.
-The first lets their emotions cause them to make really bad investment decisions; usually these people eventually quit.
-The second voluntarily decides the best they can achieve is average performance, with the result being good results in bull markets and poor results in bear markets.
-The third type of investors attempt to control their emotions and increase allocations when asset valuations are bargains and decrease allocations when asset valuations are high.
+The buy high, sell low investor lets their emotions cause them to make really bad investment decisions; usually these people eventually quit.
+The passive investor voluntarily decides the best they can achieve is average performance, with the result being good results in bull markets and poor results in bear markets.
+The value investor attempts to control their emotions and increase allocations when asset valuations are bargains and decrease allocations when asset valuations are high.

 Let’s look at the 3 types of investors: